May 20, 2023 City Council Minutes

 Director of Public Works:

-It was moved by Prebeg and seconded by Roskoski to accept the proposed quote from Minnesota Pump Works for the Enterprise Drive North Lift Station near Floor to Ceiling, in the amount of $19,005.70.
-The motion carried on roll call vote (5:0).
+It was moved by Prebeg and seconded by Buria to approve the quote from Minnesota Pump Works in the amount of $27,513.20 for the Mud Lake Lift Station internal piping replacement.
+The motion carried on roll call vote.

 Library Director/Special Events Coordinator: